pantheon-systems/documentation/source/articles/going-live.md

 ---
 title: Going Live
-description: Best practices for preparing your site launch.
+description: Best practices for preparing your site launch
 category:
 	- going-live
 ---

 ## Preparing for Your Site Launch